StayAtHomeAstronut/chess/README.md

 * Introduce an option to play in 2-player mode or against an AI
 * Introduce the En-Pessant gamerule.
+* Introduce a messaging system to let the user know they are in check.
 * Introduce a UI and improve the game environment